ros-industrial/industrial_training/gh_pages/_source/demo3/Detect-box-pick-point.md

 ## Overview of the process

 The perception node is launched.
 This registers a new service with ```roscore``` and pulls necessary parameters from the ROS parameter server.
 It then waits until the service is called.

-[ROS perception service is called]
+When the ROS perception service is called:

 1) Service pulls latest point cloud from the 3D sensor
 2) Point cloud is cropped to exclude areas outside of the work cell
 3) RANSAC plane segmentation is used to remove the work table from the point cloud
 4) Euclidean clster extraction is used to cluster the remaining points
 5) Outliers are removed
 6) The largest cluster is taken as the pick object (additional logic could be added here to support multiple pick objects in view)
 7) RANSAC plane segmentations is used to find the top of the box
 8) The centroid of these points is calcuated
 9) The service returns this pose

 ## Explore processing_node.launch
 Open processing_node.launch in demo3_perception/launch.
 This file launches the perception node.
 Note the standalone flag which can be set to true for testing the perception without the rest of the system.

 Additionally, it defines adds some associated rosparams to the parameter server.
-Explore these parameters
+Explore these parameters.
+While the given values should work in simulation, it is likely that some of the PCL filter parameters will need to be changed when moving to real hardware.
+Here are some of them associated with the ROS setup.

-* cloud_debug: true means intermediate point clouds will be published
+* cloud_debug: true means intermediate point clouds will be published for debugging
 * cloud_topic: Topic from which the service pulls the point cloud
 * world_frame: Frame into which the point cloud is placed
 * camera_frame: Frame associated with the camera location
-* voxel_leaf_size: Parameter associated with the voxel filter
-* x_filter_min: Parameter associated with the passthrough filter
-* x_filter_max: Parameter associated with the passthrough filter
-* y_filter_min: Parameter associated with the passthrough filter
-* y_filter_max: Parameter associated with the passthrough filter
-* z_filter_min: Parameter associated with the passthrough filter
-* z_filter_max: Parameter associated with the passthrough filter
-* plane_max_iterations: Parameter associated with the RANSAC algorithm
-* plane_distance_threshold: Parameter associated with the RANSAC algorithm
-* cluster_tolerance: Parameter associated with the clustering filter
-* cluster_min_size: Parameter associated with the clustering filter
-* cluster_max_size: Parameter associated with the clustering filter

 ## Define ROS Service
-We first need to create the ROS service definition.
+We first review the ROS service definition.
 This file will define the service inputs and outputs.

-* In the demo3_perception/srv directory, open GetTargetPose.srv
+* In the pick_and_place_perception/srv directory, open GetTargetPose.srv
 * Ensure that the following code is in this file.
 Note that the service request is empty, and it returns a boolean flag and a ROS message of the geometry_msgs/Pose type.